Chart Color Schemes

 Infrastructure

-Driver has limited levels of nearby infrastructure activity, ranking in the 2ndth percentile nationally
+Driver has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-As identified by AreaSearch, no projects are currently known to impact this area.
-Key projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Marine Industry Park, and Darwin Corporate Park, with the following list highlighting those likely to be most relevant.
+No changes can influence an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact the area.
+Key projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Marine Industry Park, and Darwin Corporate Park, with the following list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.